Motorists warned about scam car finance compensation calls

 If you are concerned you were not told about commission and think you paid too much for your motor finance, the regulator recommends you complain now.

-The FCA has a guide to how you can raise a complaint on their website.
+The FCA has a guide explaining how to raise a complaint.
 It's possible to do this yourself.
-The FCA warns using a claims management company or law firm to make a complaint could cost you around 30% of any compensation paid.
+The FCA warns that using a claims management company or law firm to make a complaint could cost you around 30% of any compensation paid.

-The FCA estimates most eligible individuals will probably receive less than £950 in compensation per agreement.
+The FCA estimates most eligible individuals will probably receive less than £950 in compensation per car finance agreement.

 Compensation could also be boosted as interest is normally paid on redress awards – the FCA says this will likely be based on the average base rate that year plus 1%.